 Political relations between Germany and Saint Vincent and the Grenadines are amicable and untroubled.
-Cooperation mainly takes place in the form of individual development cooperation and cultural projects and within the United Nations.
+Cooperation takes place mainly in the form of individual development cooperation and cultural projects and within the United Nations Framework.

 The scale of bilateral economic relations with Germany is modest.
 The volume of imports and exports in both directions is small.
 Additional revenue from Germany is generated by tourists (especially cruise ship tourists).